 For example, if a website has 900 backlinks which are from low quality sites, it will have a lower DA and PA than a website with 200 links that come from high quality sites.

 You can find your website’s DA and PA using Moz Open Site Explorer:

-Sites with a DA and PA above 40 are an immediate sign of quality.
-If the bulk of your backlinks come from lower quality websites, with a DA and PA of 14 or less, this can negatively impact your website.
+Sites with a DA and PA above 40 show an immediate sign of quality.
+If the bulk of your backlinks come from lower quality websites, with a DA and PA of 14 or less, this can negatively impact your website if done in bulk.

 7. Paid links

 Paying for backlinks is against Google’s Terms of Service and, if caught, can cause your website to be de-listed from Google.
 If you’re paying for link placements, ensure your URLs are no-follow, as these do not pass Page Rank and will not impact your website negatively.
 You do have to take into account your overall backlink profile as a wide variety of types of links helps your authority.